 An affordable and excellent option for a kitchen remodel is luxury vinyl.
-There are many different designs that look and feel like wood and other materials.
-A few advantages are:
+Many different designs look and feel like wood and other materials.

-- Won’t damage from water and most are stain resistant.
+- Won’t damage from water and most are stain-resistant.

 - Long product warranty.

 Whatever type of flooring you choose, make sure it matches not just the aesthetic of your overall design but also your busy lifestyle.
 Contact the kitchen design experts at Kowalske Kitchen & Bath, serving homeowners in Elm Grove and the surrounding areas.
 We are happy to help you find the perfect flooring for your kitchen remodel.
 Call us today.